How to write a strategic plan

 “The plan shouldn’t be academic or stuck in theory.
 It has to be boiled down to the basics so it is very clear to everyone what your goals are and what actions are needed from each employee.”

 Strategic planning is about finding a short list of the highest-impact projects.
 It’s a filter.

 Dwivedi gives this advice for what a strategic plan should contain and how it should be written.
 After each step, Dwivedi prepares a report to sum up the discussion and key findings.
 This report is then validated with the CEO and key employees and any input integrated before work starts on the next step.

-Strategic plans typically include four elements, written in the order below:
+Strategic plans typically include four elements.
+Dwivedi writes them in this order: